 Dr. Ronald Schuster will go over these risks during your consultation with him.
 He will go over your medical history, habits, and past surgical complications to see whether or not you are a suitable candidate for inverted nipple surgery.

-The ideal candidates are patients who are unhappy with the appearance of their inverted nipples or are unable to breastfeed due to nipple inversion.
+The ideal candidates are patients who are unhappy with the appearance of their inverted nipples.
 Patients should be in relatively good health, not pregnant or currently breastfeeding, and have realistic expectations regarding the procedure.

 Schedule a Consultation

-To learn more about how Dr. Schuster treats inverted nipples, please call our office at 410-902-9800 to schedule a consultation.
+To learn more about how Dr. Schuster treats inverted nipples, please call our office at 410-593-0691 to book a consultation.
+Dr. Schuster will review your specific condition, explain the surgical technique, and discuss what results you can realistically expect from the procedure.